rsharma1817/webtool/GSoC2020/weekly_reports/FirstEvaluationReport_idea2.md

 14. Transcriptions and subtitles are organized into sentences and stored according to the Webtool standard;
 15. Reviewed file is uploaded to the FrameNet Webtool.

+#### Timeline

+The tasks specified in the workflow will be completed as follows:
+*June 1st-June 7th*: Tasks 1 to 5
+*June 8th-June 15th*: Tasks 6, 9 and 10 to generate the audio transcriptions
+*June 15th-June 22nd*: Tasks 7, 8 and 11 to generate video subtitles
+*June 22nd-July 1st*: Tasks 12 to 15, for validation, and integration into the webtool
+*July 2nd-July 3rd*: Phase 1 evaluation

 ## Pipeline Architecture/ Process Flow Diagram

 To describe the functionality of the preprocessing tool, the following flowchart iterates over the next steps and error conditions that are handled while interacting with the application: